Hossein Haj-Hariri, Dean

 Any program-specific progression requirement policies are described in that program’s section of this bulletin.
 Students who are within 30 hours of completing all degree requirements should request a senior check from the Student Services Office.

-In addition to the general University and program specific requirements for a bachelor’s degree, engineering and computing students must have a GPA of 2.00 or better on all major courses in their degree programs.
-A listing of major courses for each degree program is maintained in the Student Services Office.
-The GPA computation will include all repeated grades, with the exception of those for which the university approved grade forgiveness has been applied.
+The College or Engineering and Computing requires that students have a Program GPA of 2.00 or better.
+A listing of courses included in the Program GPA for each degree program is maintained in the respective academic program section of this bulletin.
+The Program GPA computation will include all repeated grades, with the exception of those for which the university approved grade forgiveness has been applied.
 A student not meeting these requirements must change major or transfer out of the College of Engineering and Computing.

 Repetition of Coursework